Whiskey: I stand with the ‘e’

 Well gosh… it’s been many months since I wrote for this dear blog, and I hate to let so much time pass, but it’s been a busy year… with a lot of movement.
 One part of that movement was returning to the “homeland”, she says with an Irish brogue.
 I like to tease like that, as many of us Americans come from Irish ancestry, and especially a family with the last name of Kelly, the second most common last name in Ireland after Murphy.
 Irish roots come from both sides of my family in fact, and nearly all my life someone made mention of just how Irish my name is.
 So… it was no wonder that I wanted to go and see it someday.
 That day arrived this past summer when I finally made it to the Emerald Isle!

 My brother is the Guinness drinker in the family, and I went to the Guinness Museum in his honor, but I will admit it’s not my favorite brew.
 What I prefer but don’t drink often is whisky.
 I mean whiskey.
 Both are actually right!
 I was told before about this spelling difference, but didn’t quite understand it until I went to both Scotland and Ireland and saw it for myself.
 These two countries take their whiskey seriously!
-In the gaelic language, whiskey originated from the word uisce (Irish) /uisge (Scottish), meaning “water.”
-Distilled alcohol in Latin (aqua vitae) is technically “water of life”, so therefore combine Distilled and Whiskey into Gaelic, and you get uisce beatha (Irish gaelic) and uisge beatha (Scottish gaelic), meaning “water of life” and indeed that is how it is viewed.
+In the Irish language, whiskey originated from the word uisce (Irish) /uisge (Scottish), meaning “water.”
+Distilled alcohol in Latin (aqua vitae) is technically “water of life”, so therefore combine Distilled and Whiskey into Irish, and you get uisce beatha (Irish gaelic) and uisge beatha (Scottish gaelic), meaning “water of life” and indeed that is how it is viewed.

 There are two general ideas about the spelling change.
 First that it’s just a regionalism between the two countries, like color and colour from the US vs. Britian.
 And secondly that the spelling refers to where it is from.
 After going to the Whiskey Museum in Dublin, I attest that the second is true!
 Whisky without an e is always for the Scottish versions, often called Scotch for Scotch Whisky.
 Spelling it as “whiskey” in fact can be quite offensive.
 As the two countries were competing back in the day and still dispute over who has the best spirit to offer the world, the ‘e’ was added to the Irish version for “excellent” to show its superiority.
-Today much “whiskey” is spelled as such in the US as well, which isn’t surprising after visiting and seeing just how tied the two countries are.
+Quite clever isn’t it?!
+Today a lot of “whiskey” is spelled as such in the US as well, which isn’t surprising after visiting and seeing just how tied the two countries are.
 The only other place I saw a comparable number of American flags is in America itself, and tour guides’ best explanation for this was “to welcome the American tourists.”
 In the American Community Survey conducted by the U.S. Census Bureau in 2013, nearly 33.3 million Americans (10.5% of the total population) reported Irish ancestry, where Ireland itself has nearly 6.4 million lads and lassies!
-So many of us consider ourselves Irish American, although I learned saying American Irish is more accurate, and what the Irish think is more appropriate as well!
+So many of us consider ourselves Irish American, although I learned saying American Irish is more accurate, and what the Irish believe is more appropriate as well!
+I do agree.

 So… now you know a bit about the word difference.
 This isn’t just a spelling variation or a regionalism.
 It truly shows where you stand in terms of preference and allegiance.
 I stand with the ‘e’.